 Immerse Yourself in History and Art

-On the other side of Inn on the River is Bernard’s Mill and Art Museum.
-At this time it’s open Saturdays and Sundays.
-If you are there any other days feel free to call them.
-Bernard’s Mill is significant because it’s what put Glen Rose on the map and has immense history behind it and is the oldest operating building in Texas.
-Bernard’s Mill also has an art gallery with local and famous artists.
+On the other side of the Inn on the River is Barnard’s Mill and Art Museum.
+Barnard’s Mill is significant because it’s what put Glen Rose on the map, meaning their is immense history behind it.
+It is actually the oldest operating building in Texas!
+Barnard’s Mill also has an art gallery with pieces from local and famous artists on display.

 Search for Dinosaur Tracks

-Dinosaur Valley State Park actually has a dinosaur tracks for you to seek out!
+Dinosaur Valley State Park actually has real, fossilized dinosaur tracks for you to find!
 There are roped off areas for people to view them.
-If the river is dry you can also walk around to find your own!
+If the river is dry, you can also walk around in the riverbed to find some for yourself.
 Bring a swimsuit if you want to swim!
-The river was dry when we went, but there were still some great swimming spots.
+Even though the river was dry when we went, there are still some great swimming spots.

-Loco Coyote is about a 20 minute drive from the Glen Rose downtown square and is absolutely worth it.
+Loco Coyote is about a 20-minute drive from the downtown Glen Rose, but it is absolutely worth it.
 They have live music on the weekends and the craziest burgers imaginable.
-The one you’re seeing is a Jack Daniels burger with brisket, fried pickles, and onion rings!
-I sometimes considering driving back just for this burger.
+The one you’re seeing in the photo below is the Jack Daniels burger with brisket, fried pickles, and onion rings!
+I sometimes consider driving out to Glen Rose just for this burger!

 Things to Do in Glen Rose: Day 2

-After emerging from the cocoon that is the Inn on the River bed, head to Fossil Rim for an early morning safari.
+After emerging from the cocoon that is the Inn on the River B&B, head to Fossil Rim Wildlife Center for an early morning safari.
 Make sure to book a tour at least a week in advance.
-Go early because that’s when the animals are still hungry and will come up to the trucks for food.
+Go early because the animals are hungry and will come up to the trucks for food.
 There’s nothing like having a giraffe stick it’s head into the tour bus to grab snacks from your hand!

 Visit an Old Speakeasy

 I wasn’t joking when I said old.
-The Old Rock Gas Station was a hot spot during prohibition days.
-The back area was where the moonshine was distributed and it’s rumored that Bonnie & Clyde were regular customers here.
+The Old Rock Gas Station was a hot spot during the Prohibition.
+The back area was where moonshine was distributed and it’s rumored that Bonnie and Clyde were regular customers here.
 Now you won’t be able to order any drinks, but it’s a beautiful spot with petrified wood and is worth the quick pit stop.
-In order to find it just type Old Rock Gas Station into your maps app.
+In order to find it, just type Old Rock Gas Station into your maps app of choice.

 Check Out Some Big Rocks

 For real!
 Big Rocks Park is appropriately named.
-It’s a popular swim spot, but if the water is too low you can walk across the street to Oakdale Park with a water slide.
+It’s a popular swim spot, but if the water is too low, you can walk across the street to Oakdale Park where there’s a water slide.